All Episodes

 Correct.

-It wasn't what you got from that.
+It wasn't what you got from there.

-Even though he said that I hope, he interpreted I hope as an order.
+Even though he said that I hope, he interpreted, I hope, as an order.

-Okay, so my question is how often do you ignore or not listen to the president's order?
+Okay, so my question is, how often do you ignore or not listen to the president's order?

-Well, well, when he said, sir, when you give an order, is it possible that order was ignored?
+Well, when he said, sir, when you give an order, is it possible that order was ignored?

 No, it was not.